leilaghazvini/leilaghazvini.github.io/_pages/resume.md

   - *Year:* 2021
   - *Description:*
     - Performed data entry with Microsoft Excel, Google Sheets, and Labdaq
-    - Completed administrative work including filing, printing, etc. to organize patient files
+    - Completed administrative work including filing, printing, etc., to organize patient files
     - Assisted customers at the front desk with medical test administrative work
     - Distributed test results to patients and input patient information for 300+ patients, facilitating their medical care
     - Worked with a team of 10+ doctors and nurses to improve coordination between lab and patient outreach